linemanjs/lineman-docs/app/pages/advanced-features/api-integration.md

 #### API Stubbing

 Users may define custom HTTP services to aid development in `config/server.js` by exporting a function named `drawRoutes`.
+The provided `app` is an [Express.js](http://expressjs.com/) application, so you have the entirety of its API available to you.

 Here's a trivial example:

 ```javascript
 module.exports = {